Here Are Ways You Can Help People During Hurricane Harvey

 Global Giving is trying to raise $2 million to help those affected by the storm.
 As of this writing, they’ve raised $43,000, but the campaign had just launched.
 The organization provides food, gas, clean water, hygiene products, and shelter in the short-term, and then funnels the remaining resources to local organizations to facilitate long-term recovery.

 HEB doesn’t accept donations, but it’s worth being aware that the supermarket chain provides emergency response services, mobile kitchens, and disaster-response units to affected areas.
+(They also announced on Sunday that they’d be collecting donations at the register for the American Red Cross, The Salvation Army, and Feeding Texas.)
 That’s especially important as a number of stores in affected areas (including the entire Houston area) are closed.
 You can learn more about which stores are closed—and which ones have reopened—here.

 (Thanks to Jia Tolentino, Andrea Grimes, and the Houston Press for suggestions on where you can help.)

-Note: Editor’s note: This post has been updated with additional options for donating your time or money.